camybish/yahtzee/README.md

 Next on the agenda is getting random numbers to appear on the screen, this may take some research into better randomisation methods

 14 Jun - Maybe use vercel to deploy

+25 Jun - we need to reorganise the way dice are held

+For that let's try an example:

+[5,5,5,2,1]

+A decent roll, let's hold the 5s

+yahtzee.hold('abc')

+the program will check for the letters between a and e then assign them to the hand array

+hand = [5,5,5]
+dice = [5,5,5,2,1]

+Once that's done, it needs to remove them from the dice array

+This is the tricky bit.
+It might be easier to make them both hashes(objects) OR make a new array using the indexes used to make the new hand array.
+Then you compare the difference for what else can be rolled

+hand = [5,5,5]
+dice = [5,5,5,2,1]
+new_dice = [2,1]